 On the initiative of the CEO and the Global Operating Committee, a Core Diversity Council was established in fiscal 2017.
-It is headed by a member of the Global Operating Committee and composed of business unit leaders in each of the regions.
+It is composed of mid- to senior-officer level individuals from each of the regions and reports regularly to the Chief Executive Officer.
 In connection with the mandate of the Council and on the recommendation of the Corporate Governance and Compensation Committee, the Board adopted a formal board diversity policy for directors in connection with Canaccord Genuity's new global diversity policy in fiscal 2017 to reflect the Company's commitment to diversity and inclusion throughout its organization.
-The Company seeks to maintain a Board comprised of talented and dedicated directors with a diverse mix of expertise, experience, skills and backgrounds, including an appropriate number of women directors, which it will periodically assess in light of the needs of the Board.
+The Company seeks to maintain a Board comprised of talented and dedicated directors with a diverse mix of expertise, experience, skills and backgrounds, including an appropriate number of women directors and BIPOC (black, indigenous and other people of colour) directors, which it will periodically assess in light of the needs of the Board.
 Any search firm engaged to assist the Board or the Corporate Governance and Compensation Committee in identifying candidates for appointment to the Board as independent directors will be specifically directed to include diverse candidates generally, and multiple women candidates in particular.
-Annually, the Board or the Corporate Governance and Compensation Committee will review this policy and assess its effectiveness in promoting a diverse Board which includes an appropriate number of women directors.
+Annually, the Board or the Corporate Governance and Compensation Committee will review this policy and assess its effectiveness in promoting a diverse Board which includes an appropriate number of women and BIPOC directors.

-Specific targets or quotas for gender or other diversity representation have not been adopted for the Board or for executive officer positions in the Company or any of its subsidiaries due to the small size of these groups and the need to consider a balance of criteria in each individual appointment.
-It is important that each appointment to the Board and as an executive officer be made, and be perceived as being made, on the merits of the individual and the needs of the Company at the relevant time.
-In addition, targets or quotas based on specific criteria could limit the Board and management's ability to ensure that the overall composition of the Board and executive officers meets the needs of the Company and its shareholders.
+Specific targets or quotas for gender or other diversity representation have not been adopted for the Board or for executive officer positions in the Company.
+Targets or quotas based on specific criteria could limit the Board and management's ability to ensure that the overall composition of the Board and executive officers meets the needs of the Company and its shareholders.

-Currently, as to gender, the Board is comprised of two female directors (25%) and six male directors (75%).
-If all the nominees for election as director are elected at the 2020 annual general meeting, the Board will be comprised of three female directors
+Currently, as to gender, the Board is comprised of three female directors $(1/3^{rd})$ and six male directors $(2/3^{rds})$ .
+If all the nominees for election as director are elected at the 2021 annual general meeting, the Board will be comprised of four female directors (40%) and six male directors (60%).
+The Board and the Corporate Governance and Compensation Committee are enthusiastic to increase the representation of women and black, indigenous and other people of colour on the Board as turnover occurs, taking into account the skills, background, experience and knowledge desired at that particular time by the Board and its Committees; a nominee's diversity of gender, race, nationality, age, experience and other attributes has and will be considered favorably in the assessment of director nominees.

-(30%) and seven male directors (70%).
-The Board and the Corporate Governance and Compensation Committee are enthusiastic to increase the representation of women on the Board as turnover occurs, taking into account the skills, background, experience and knowledge desired at that particular time by the Board and its Committees; a nominee's diversity of gender, race, nationality, age, experience and other attributes has and will be considered favorably in the assessment of director nominees.
-There are currently no women in executive officer positions in Canaccord Genuity Group Inc. or any of its major subsidiaries; however, there are currently women in mid-to-senior level officer positions at the Company's major subsidiaries in diverse areas of the capital markets and wealth management businesses as well as corporate operations.
-The Company recognizes that in order to achieve a better, more representative balance of women in executive officer positions, it must ensure that this talent "pipeline" is properly developed.
+Of the 76 people who are either on the Global Operating Committee (and therefore direct reports to the Chief Executive Officer) or are top line direct reports to members of the Global Operating Committee, 28% are female and 21% are black, indigenous or other people of colour.
+However, there are currently no women in executive officer positions in Canaccord Genuity Group Inc. or any of its major subsidiaries.
+The Company recognizes that in order to achieve a better, more representative balance of women and black, indigenous and other people of colour in executive and senior positions, it must ensure that this talent "pipeline" is properly developed.